-One theory is that the Neanderthal DNA probably helped the darker humans out of Africa cope with the cooler less bright north.
+One theory is that the Neanderthal DNA likely helped the darker skinned humans out of Africa cope with the cooler, less bright northern climates.
 Living in the cooler Europe means less ultraviolet light and less vitamin D from the sun.

 Read related articles: Tricks of the Trade